 Here’s what keeps me up at night: I imagine waking up one morning to find that the country has moved on.
 That the media has stopped reporting on systemic inequalities.
 That diversity remains something companies talk about instead of prioritizing.
 That all of this energy and attention has amounted to a temporary swell instead of a sea of change.

-The Foundation for Female Equity and Inclusion: Working in collaboration with industry partners to provide the latest research, global advocacy, executive consulting and best practice solutions for public and private organizations.
+The Foundation for Female Equity and Inclusion: Working in collaboration with industry partners to provide the latest research and best practices for public and private organizations.

 This is not political.
 This is fixable.
 It takes a scientific approach to fix the system.